-1.5 The Anatomy of a Listeme
+1.5 The anatomy of a listeme

 Stop again.
 Before reading any further, make a list of the minimum amount of information you think it is necessary to know in order to know the (most common meaning of the) word nice and use it like an English speaker.
 (No looking in the dictionary, now.
 What do you know about it?
-Imagine you had to explain this word to someone learning English so that they could use it in speech.)
+Imagine you had to explain this word to aliens so that they could use it.)

-Exercise 1.5 Make a list of the minimum amount of information it is necessary to know in order to "know" the word nice.
+Exercise 4: Make a list of the minimum amount of information it is necessary to know in order to "know" the word nice.